Accelerated Master's Degree Program Details

 Understanding the Accelerated Master’s Degree Experience

-This accelerated program is designed for students to receive a bachelor’s degree and Master of Science degree after five years of study.
+The Accelerated Master's Degree Program is designed for students to receive a bachelor’s degree and a Master of Science degree after five years of study.

 This overall program experience involves two phases.
 Students must complete the criteria outlined in Phase 1 and apply to the accelerated master’s degree program before being accepted into Phase 2.